SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 Just use the uer name and password to login the VM.

-As the terminal shows after I type `sudo fdisk -l`:
+As the terminal shows after I typing `sudo fdisk -l`:

     Disk /dev/sda: 30 GiB, 32212254720 bytes, 62914560 sectors
     Disk model: VBOX HARDDISK